 RR4.
 Keeping pets

 Keeping pets, including fish or livestock on University premises.
 If any are found in your accommodation you will be required to remove them immediately.

 The university reserves the right to remove the animal and keep it at your cost.

 RR5.
 Ball games

-Playing ball games residential buildings or in the vicinity of the residences.
+Playing ball games in residential buildings or in the vicinity of the residences.
 The University residences on campus are located on the main access route used by motor vehicles.
 Ball games are not allowed inside residential buildings or in the vicinity of the residences (except designated areas).